How to collect payment details online

 - Open Identity and Access from the left navigation.

-- On the Users tab, select New user.
+- On the Users tab, find the user

-user, click the actions dropdown and select Regenerate API key.
+. - Open the user's hamburger menu (the three vertical dots) and select Regenerate API key.
 This action generates a new API key for the user.
 You can use this API key in the form to tokenize sensitive information.

 Step 2: Create a Piiano Vault collection